hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 This section guides through the installation of additional packages required for parallelism.
 Make sure that *Terminal* recognizes `gcc`, which should be already included in Debian Linux (verify with `gcc --help`).
 The proceed through this section to:

-* Set up environmental variables for the installation of TELEMAC-MASCARET
 * Install packages for parallelism to enable a substantial acceleration of simulations:
     + MPI distribution
     + Metis 5.1.x